 You wouldn’t take a selfie without making sure your beard and skin are looking immaculate and your bum is no different.
 Some guys enjoy rocking hair down there, while others want a smooth, hair-free appearance.
 In the case of the latter, RIDE Razor is an amazingly creamy, non-foaming option for getting a super close shave that will leave your skin fuzz-free, rash-free, and moisturized all-in-one.
 Even if you don’t shave your bum using a moisture-rich shave cream, remember to still apply whatever moisturizer you have lying around before snapping your shot so your bum’s looking soft and supple.
 Or, if you’re extra, you can purchase products designed (or, more accurately, marketed) for your butt, like Studio Ready, who shill both an ass mask (to remove dead skin and correct uneven skin tone) and a butt scrub to deep clean and moisturize your hole for a camera-ready appearance.

 Shoot a video

-The most popular tip gleaned from Gay Twitter was to shoot a video, opposed to snapping a photo, so you can test out a variety of bum-friendly positions without having to set your timer.
+The most popular tip gleaned from Gay Twitter was to shoot a video.
+Opposed to snapping a photo you can test out a variety of butt pic-friendly positions without having to set your timer.
 Then, select a screenshot from the footage where your bum looks best.
 Or, you can just take a ton of photos.
 “Don’t be afraid to take anywhere from a half-dozen to, literally, a hundred photos,” Henry, better known as Colorslashform on OnlyFans, says.
 “It’ll allow you to learn your body and how it looks in different positions.”